stashed/docs/docs/guides/latest/volumes/pvc.md

 **Deploy Workload:**

-Now, we are going to deploy two sample pods that mount the PVC we have just created.
-Each of the pods will generate a sample file named `pod-1.conf` and `pod-2.conf` respectively.
-We are going to backup these files using Stash.
+Now, we are going to deploy two sample pods `demo-pod-1` and `demo-pod-2` that will mount `pod-1/data` and `pod-2/data` [subPath](https://kubernetes.io/docs/concepts/storage/volumes/#using-subpath) of the `nfs-pvc` respectively.
+Each of the pods will generate a sample file named `hello.txt` with some demo data.
+We are going to backup the entire PVC using Stash that contains the sample files.

 Below, is the YAML of the first pod that we are going to deploy,